Ee-Chee/SpicedAcademy-Tabasco-Codes/Project3-Carousel/README.md

-# Project 3 Kitty Carousel
+# Project 3 Kitties Carousel

 ## Part 1 Create carousel effect
 <a href="assets">These four image assets</a> are used.
 The carousel fills the browser horizontally.
 Each image should stay on screen for 2 seconds before sliding off.